chardmd/jamstackbuild/content/posts/2020-06-10-quick-and-easy-deployment-using-netlify.md

 ## 1. Register an account in Netlify

-Register an account in netlify for FREE, and click the 'New Site From Git' button.
+Register an account in netlify for FREE, and click the \`New Site From Git\` button.

 ![new site](/media/new-site.png "New site")

 ## 2. Choose your git provider

-In this tutorial, we will be using github as the provider.
+In this tutorial, we will be using Github as the provider.

 ![github](/media/git-provider.png "github")

 ## 3. Choose the repository that you want to deploy

-Enter your build command and the output directory of the build and click the 'Deploy Site' button.
+Enter your build command and the output directory of the build and click the \`Deploy Site\` button.

 ![build](/media/build.png "build")

 ## 4. Check the status of your deployment

-Click the top row under "Production deploys".
+Click the top row under \`Production deploys\`.

 ![deploying](/media/status.png "deploying")